tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 Then version of ESP-link was used for the preinstalled firmware.
 JeeLabs develops the ESP-link further and it is compatible with Uno WiFi Developer Edition, except of sketch OTA upload.

-The library for the AVR side is called EL-link and for the Uno WiFi Developer Edition it must use SC16IS750 interface.
+The library for the AVR side is called EL-link and for the Uno WiFi Developer Edition it must use the SC16IS750 interface.

 * [ESP-link firmware GitHub repository](https://github.com/jeelabs/esp-link)
 * [EL-link library GitHub repository](https://github.com/jeelabs/el-client)